-- (1)(a) Well casing, liner pipe, and well screen shall be new or in like new condition.
-Such well casing, liner pipe, and well screen shall not be used unless free of breaks, corrosion, and dents, straight and true, and not out of round.
-Welded or seamless black or galvanized steel pipe or casing, or stainless steel pipe or casing, or approved types of nonmetallic pipe shall be used for well casing or liner pipe. - (b) All well casing shall conform to the standards identified in subsection 62-532.500(1), F.A.C. - (2) Wells constructed using telescoping casings shall be considered as a continuous casing provided the following conditions are met: - (a) Any annular space including the overlapped section shall be grouted in accordance with subparagraph 62-532.500(2)(f)4., F.A.C.
+- (1) All well casing shall conform to the standards identified in subsection 62-532.500(1), F.A.C., incorporated by reference in paragraph 40E-3.036(1)(c), F.A.C. - (2) Wells constructed using telescoping casings shall be considered as a continuous casing provided the following conditions are met: - (a) Any annular space including the overlapped section shall be grouted in accordance with subsections 62-532.500(3)(i), (4), F.A.C. incorporated by reference in paragraph 40E-3.036(1)(c), F.A.C.
 The grout shall extend from the bottom of the casing to the top of the innermost casing.
 The use of lead packers is prohibited. - (b) The bottom end of the casing shall extend to or below the water level of the aquifer intended to supply water to the well. - (c) All caving zones below the uppermost consolidated unit shall be cased. - (d) A minimum of 10 feet overlap is required for non-public supply wells.
 One casing centralizer shall be used within the overlapped section. - (e) A minimum of 20 feet overlap is required for public supply wells.
-Two casing centralizers shall be used within the overlapped section. - (3) Steel well casing and liner pipe shall be joined in a watertight manner by threaded couplings, electrical welding methods, or other methods approved by the District which provide equivalent protection.
-PVC pipe shall be joined by solvent bonded couplings, threaded couplings, heat welding, or other methods approved by the District which provide equivalent protection.
+Two casing centralizers shall be used within the overlapped section.